Interactive Designer Level 1 Workshop

 The Carolina Inn | 211 Pittsboro Street | Chapel Hill | NC 27516

 The Carolina Inn is a three-minute walk from Carroll Hall, where the bootcamp will take place.

-To take advantage of a special rate, please mention that you are attending an official UNC-Chapel Hill business event when booking rooms.
 This hotel offers a shuttle bus that you can use for transport to and from the bootcamp.
 This should be arranged directly with the hotel.

 If you are driving, daily parking is available in local lots for a fee.
 The cheapest option is $6/day at the Municipal Parking Lot, directions for which can be found here.
 Other Town of Chapel Hill lots can be found nearby.
 These lots are a five- to ten-minute walk from Carroll Hall, where the bootcamp is held.
 There is no parking available on campus.

 Raleigh-Durham International Airport (RDU), a 20-minute drive from UNC-Chapel Hill, offers non-stop flights to 36 domestic and international destinations on ten major airlines.
 A taxi can be taken from the RDU airport directly to campus.